Amzani/apidesk-sdk-test-def/docs/models/components/listnotesresponsecustommappings.md

 # ListNotesResponseCustomMappings

 Contains any custom mappings configured for the note resource.
-This object may include key-value pairs that map custom fields or identifiers to standard fields within the CRM, allowing for tailored data integration and retrieval.
+This object provides additional metadata or configuration details that are specific to the note, allowing for customized data handling or display.
+Useful for applications that need to interpret or transform note data based on custom settings.

 ## Example Usage